Originally published by Media News. Reposted with permission.

 Instead of using complicated and expensive software for visitor management, you can consider other options.
 Greetly’s visitor sign in system is one of the best options as it doesn’t require costly hardware.
 Greetly offers a highly customizable visitor management application that’s easy to use to keep the workplace healthy and productive.

 The length of the lease

 Before leasing office space to the digital worker, you have to consider whether your business will benefit from a short-term or long-term lease.
-If the digital workers are at their early stages of development, a short-term lease is always the best.
+If digital workers are in their early stages of development, a short-term lease is always the best.
 That’s because the company they are working for might look very different in a few years.